How To Fix A Water Heater Step By Step

 3. Tankless Water Heater: Tankless water heaters do not have a storage tank, so there is no need for insulation.
 However, you can insulate the hot water pipes leading to and from the unit to reduce heat loss and improve efficiency.

 It’s always best to consult your water heater manufacturer’s instructions or contact a licensed plumber for specific recommendations on insulation for your particular water heater model.
+Keep in mind, it’s important to avoid covering or interfering with certain components, such as the pilot light and exhaust valve.
+Here’s why:

 1. Pilot Light: The pilot light is a small flame that constantly burns to ignite the gas burner when the water heater needs to heat up the water.
 If you cover the pilot light with insulation, it can become smothered and potentially go out, which can be dangerous as it can cause gas to accumulate in the room.
 It’s important to leave the area around the pilot light clear and unobstructed.